ankitects/anki-manual/src/platform/windows/startup-issues.md

 - Disconnect multiple/external displays.
 - Install the [latest Anki version](https://apps.ankiweb.net/) (try both qt6 and qt5).
-- Adjusting [your decimal separator](https://forums.ankiweb.net/t/windows-update-broke-anki/1822/75), if it is not a period.
+- Adjust [your decimal separator](https://forums.ankiweb.net/t/windows-update-broke-anki/1822/75), if it is not a period.
 - Install the old [2.1.35-alternate build](https://github.com/ankitects/anki/releases/tag/2.1.35) of Anki.

 ## Windows updates